Buttery Parsley Potatoes

 - Add the chopped parsley and butter.

-- Season with salt and pepper to taste, and serve warm.
+- Season with salt and pepper to taste, and serve the buttery parsley potatoes warm.

 - Bacon Burgers